You are here

 Common job interview questions - score points with good preparation

-A decision on your future career can be made in just a few short minutes – the job interview is therefore one of the most nerve-wracking moments in life.
+A decision on your future career can be made in just a few short minutes – the job interview is one of the most nerve-wracking moments in life.
 However, it is also a unique chance to show your potential employer that you are the right candidate.
-The interviewer would like to learn as much about you as possible during your interview and will thus ask some of the common interview questions to determine your motivation, qualifications, strengths, and weaknesses.
+The interviewer would like to learn as much about you as possible during your interview and will ask some of the common interview questions to determine your motivation, qualifications, strengths, and weaknesses.

 Using all of these jigsaw pieces the interviewer then tries to put together an overall picture of who you are.
 Remember that those who are armed for the interview can give specific answers and score points.
 Some questions are asked in just about every interview and are thus common interview questions: